bhanuprakasheagala/Cpp-Programming/README.md

 Note, The `is>>c` skips whitespace by default, but `is.get(c)` does not, so that this `Entry` - input operator ignores(skips) whitespace outside the name string, but not within it.

+## EbpInterpreter
+### Journey to the center of a language interpretation

+EbpInterpreter is a full functional interpreter for a scripting language.
+In this personal project I am focusing on learning the background of a language journey from the high level stream of englist characters to the low level or machine understandable string of one's and zero's.

+In this Project, I explore the world of Compilers, Interpreters, and how they work underhood by building one from the scratch!

+Exciting journey of learning in Progress...